 Portrait of a Character – Karin Bernstein

-Because the name Karin means pure, Karin was designed to be something of an unattainable character for someone like Ethan Shapiro.
+Because the name Karin means pure, Karin starts off as something of an unattainable character for someone like Ethan Shapiro.
 In fact, he defers to Andy Miller when Andrew comments that he’s going to ask her out.
 However, this is not Ethan’s true desire, as is noted in Waiting.

 In the E2 stories I am currently writing, Karin’s behavior is even less pure, and she is much more of an aggressor, not only in her relationship but also in her career.
-She is put into the captain’s chair several times, suggesting that this pure maiden could potentially even lead people into battle.
+She sits in the captain’s chair several times.
+This suggests that this pure maiden could potentially even lead people into battle.

 For Karin, I had to have a Jewish actress. so I decided on Natalie Portman.
 Portman is lovely without being wholly unapproachable, for Karin has to be somewhat down to earth.
 But she also has to be pretty enough that Ethan is nervous around her and maybe even blows some of his chances with her.